 The Zagreb Cathedral

 The imposing Zagreb Cathedral is a real highlight of the city, and certainly a visit is one of the best things to do in Zagreb.
 The construction of the cathedral began as early as the 13th century, on the site of a church that dated back to the 10th century.
 During its history, this church was repeatedly expanded and renovated, but also damaged several times by earthquakes.
-Most impressive are the two 105 meter high towers, which make the Zagreb Cathedral one of the tallest buildings in Croatia.
+The most impressive are the two 105 meter high towers, which make the Zagreb Cathedral one of the tallest buildings in Croatia.
 The building also captures a wide variety of stylistic elements from several eras.
 Also worth seeing is the richly decorated main portal and the interior of the cathedral with the treasury and the Walcker organ.

 Tip: Admission to the Zagreb Cathedral is free of charge!

 The funicular “Uspinjača” is a real highlight in the historical center, and the 55-second ride from the Lower Town to the Upper Town is one of the ultimate best things to do in Zagreb!
 This funicular is one of the most important sights in town, and its history goes back as far as 1890.
 First operated as a steam engine, it was later converted to electronic motors and is still in operation today.
-The special feature of this funicular is mainly its length because with only 66 meters it is the shortest public funicular in the world!
+The special feature of this funicular is mainly its length because, with only 66 meters, it is the shortest public funicular in the world!

 St. Mark’s Church

 The beautiful St. Mark’s Church is the landmark of the Croatian capital.
-This attraction is located on the eponymous St. Mark’s Square in the heart of the government district.
+This attraction is located in the eponymous St. Mark’s Square in the heart of the government district.
 The 3-nave church is most famous for its heraldic roof, and so its image can be found on almost every postcard.
 If you look closely, you can see the coat of arms of the city of Zagreb in the mosaic of the colorful roof tiles, and right next to it the coat of arms of the former triune kingdom of Croatia, Slavonia and Dalmatia.
 Also worth seeing is the southern portal, with figures from the 14th century.

 The Stone Gate (Kamenita Vrata)